sammuelyee/docs/cartodb-editor.md

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/vizheader.png' | prepend: site.baseurl }}" alt="Visualization" /></p>

 For each visualization you may edit the name, add a description, source, license, and add tags to keep them organized and discoverable.
+You will find the "Edit metadata" option under the visualization title.

-You may use the description section to talk about your data sources, or to clarify the content and purpose of your map.
+You may use the description section to clarify the content and purpose of your map.
 Use tags to unite projects or themes.
+Remember to add the data sources.
+Also there is a space to insert the license information in case you needed.

 ### Add Element